i-a-n/unionjkl/docs/README.md

 jekyll build
 rsync -rvp _site/ union.io:/var/www/vhosts/blog.union.io/site
 ```
-End result: I have to manually run `deploy.sh' whenever I want to deploy.
+End result: I have to manually run `./deploy.sh` whenever I want to deploy.
 Not the coolest thing.
 But, whatever.
+It works.
+For more background info on this repository, check out [my blog post about it](https://blog.union.io/code/2015/12/06/how-to-make-this-website/).